Code of Conduct for practitioners

 - The practitioner lacking the ‘spare capacity’ necessary to provide effective therapy, for instance if they have become ill or overwhelmed.

 - Practitioners should never advertise or offer financial rewards or incentives to clients, such as discounts for a series of sessions.
-They should avoid any possible confusion or false expectations about therapy being a “course of treatment” by not accepting payment in advance.
+They should avoid any possible confusion or false expectations about therapy being a “course of treatment”, neither by entering into any kind of contract to that effect, nor by accepting payment in advance.
 Nor should they barter treatment in return for services of any kind from the client or their representatives, because it creates a confusion of roles.
 They should also take as few sessions as possible to treat clients (see Section B1.23), and not prolong treatment in order to increase financial gain.

 - Practitioners are responsible for clarifying the terms on which their services are being offered in advance of the client incurring any financial obligation or other reasonable foreseeable costs or liabilities.
 Clients should receive a copy of the therapist’s terms of business, including costs, cancellation arrangements etc. An adaptable pro forma for this purpose is available to members in the Professional Members Area.